TABLE OF CONTENTS

 The best weed grow room temperature is somewhere around 70-80°F during the day cycle.
-This is the best temperature for the veg stage because it optimizes growth in the cannabis plants with efficient photosynthesis.
+This is the best temperature for the vegetative stage because it optimizes growth in the plants with efficient photosynthesis.
 Varied temperatures that are too high or low will lower the rate of photosynthesis, and the growth rate of the plant itself.

 When the lights are off, it's best to have a temperature that is around 10° lower than the daytime temperature.
-So if you keep your grow room 75° when the lights are on, aim for 65° when they are off.
+So if you keep your grow room at 75° when the lights are on, aim for 65° when they are off.

 Optimal Temperature For Flowering Cannabis